tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 Not only are we saving money with this Hyundai Ioniq, we both much prefer driving and riding this car than the Lexus gas car.

+I'm so thankful G and I ave very similar taste and work so well together.
+We both did research and found a good deal online, and we made a 5 hour round trip to pick up the car.

 <figure>
   <a href="#"><img src="{{ '/images/hyundai-ioniq.jpg' | absolute_url }}" alt=""></a>
   <figcaption>Our brand new Hyundai Ioniq</figcaption>